Sherlock9806/learngit/readme.txt

+Hello Faymax!
-Hello Faymax\n This is your first time to usr git!\n Enjoy your time!
+This is your first time to usr git!
+Enjoy your time!